orangy/gamebuilder-plus/tools/worldgen/README.md

 You will want to get the path to the "Games" folder and stick it in the **options.json** file (as shown in the above options.json sample file).

 ![games folder](../../assets/worldgen/games_folder.png)

+You can also hit `ctrl + alt + l` (that's a lowercase L) to bring up a window to select your `.voos` file directly and load that map right away if you are playing Game Builder.
+Just, make sure to pause your game `ctrl + p` if you are in a map before you do so, the game seems to crash more often if it isn't paused and you load a map through these means.

 <a id="help-me"></a>
 ## Help me